 - Is she capable of having the vulnerability conversation that would actually rebuild trust, or is she committed to the script that surveillance equals safety?

 The last one is crucial, because you cannot unilaterally solve a relationship problem.
 Sage can understand his own patterns, his own compliance, his own loss of agency.
-But if his girlfriend isn’t willing to interrogate why she needs pre-approval, why reassurance never feels like enough, why his autonomy feels like a threat—then they’re just reorganizing the furniture in the same small room.
+But if his girlfriend isn’t willing to interrogate why reassurance never feels like enough, why his autonomy feels like a threat—then they’re just reorganizing the furniture in the same small room.

 ✨ The Real Shift